Karnatak Science College: History

-G.S.
-Paramasivaiah was a student of the Nobel-laureate Sir CV Raman was the first Principal of the Karnatak Science College..
-He was also the Secretary of KLE Society Belgaum.
+G. S. Paramasivaiah, who was a student of the Nobel laureate Sir CV Raman, was the first Principal of the Karnatak Science College.
+He was also the Secretary of KLE Society, Belgaum.
 He played an important role in founding of Karnatak University.

-In 1947, the Government of Bombay Province made attempts to establish a university in Bombay Karnataka.
-As per the resolution No.7914 of Education and Industries Department, the Government of Bombay, a committee was constituted on 17 April 1947 to make recommendations regarding form, scope, constitution and jurisdiction of a university for Karnataka (which meant Bombay Karnataka because Bombay Karnataka was a southern part of Bombay Province).
-The Lingayat educationalists like Prof. G.S.
-Paramasivaiah along with Prof S.S.
-Basavanal and Dr. S.C Nandimath were associated with the committee.
+In 1947, the Government of Bombay Province made attempts to establish a university in Bombay-Karnataka.
+As per the resolution No. 7914 of the Education and Industries Department, the Government of Bombay, a committee was constituted on 17 April 1947 to make recommendations regarding form, scope, constitution and jurisdiction of a university for Karnataka (which meant Bombay-Karnataka because Bombay-Karnataka was the southern part of Bombay Province).
+The Lingayat educationists like Prof. G. S. Paramasivaiah along with Prof. S. S. Basavanal and Dr. S. C. Nandimath were associated with the committee.
 The Karnatak University came into existence in 1949.

 The Karnatak College Dharwad (KCD) is considered the nucleus of Karnatak University since the college ran most of the postgraduate (PG) courses in the beginning, before the PG departments were shifted to a new location at Pavatenagar, Dharwad.
-Even now, research work is going on in several departments, and many of the teaching staff are recognized guides for PhD and MPhil and principal investigators of research projects.
+Research work is going on in several departments, and many of the teaching staff are recognized guides for PhD and MPhil and principal investigators of research projects.

 The college has a huge campus, centrally located in Dharwad City, housing several buildings, a botanical garden, and a sports ground.
-The distinguishing feature of the college is that each department has its own library, reading room, a museum/store room and laboratories.
+The distinguishing feature of the college is that each department has its own library, reading room, a museum/ storeroom and laboratories.